FreddyJohn/VoiceModulation/README.md

 <img width="634" alt="phaser_modulation" src="https://user-images.githubusercontent.com/39596344/164352420-9e3a830c-29f2-45f7-abe4-a92569ed29c1.png">

 <h3>Why are the Modulations implemented this way?</h3>
 <p>If we did not write it this way then we would need a new view for each additional modulation.
 Writting it this way allows us to take advantage of functional programming and treat the modulations as if they were variables and reuse the ModulateControls class.
 This makes it exretemely simple for anyone to add a new effect.
 All you must do is create a new modulation by implementing the effect interface inside the Modulation class.
-Then create a new conditional inside of MainAcitivity where you pass your modulation and its selected parameters to ModulateControls</p>
+Then create a new conditional inside of MainAcitivity where you pass your modulation and its arbitrary number parameters to ModulateControls where each parameter can be adjusted by the user</p>

 <h2>Future Features & Improvements</h2>
 <ol>